siberianfox/tinygwiki/TinyG-Homing.md

 ### Switch Configuration
 It is mandatory that the switch configuration settings match the physical switch configuration otherwise homing simply won't work.
 In the case of NC switches the entire machine may be rendered inoperative if these settings are not in alignment.

+The following switch settings are supported:
+* 0=Disabled - Switch closures will have no effect.
+Unused switch pins must be disabled.
+* 1=Homing-only - Switch is active during homing but has no effect otherwise
+* 2=Limits-only - Switch is not active in homing but will act as a kill switch during normal operation.
+* 3=Homing-and-limits - Switch is active during homing and acts as kill switch during normal operation.

 The following settings are used for switch configuration.

 	Setting | Description | Setting Example